Jusepe de Ribera: Later life (1644–1652)

 Around 1644, his daughter married a Spanish nobleman in the administration, who died soon after.
 From 1644, Ribera's ill health greatly reduced his ability to work, although his workshop continued to produce works under his direction.
-In 1647–1648, during the Masaniello uprising against Spanish rule, he and his family took refuge in the palace of the Viceroy.
+In 1647–1648, during the uprising against Spanish rule, he and his family took refuge in the palace of the Viceroy.
 In 1651 he sold his home, and was in dire financial straits by the time of his death in September 1652.

 Work

 His early style was influenced by the study of the Spanish and Venetian masters as well as Caravaggio and Correggio.
 His subject matter was notoriously gruesome, portraying human cruelty and violence with startling naturalism.
 In the early 1630s his style shifted from stark tenebrism to a more diffused lighting, as seen in The Clubfoot of 1642.